Choosing a sit-on-top kayak and equipment.

 Paddles cost from £45-£300+ depending on construction.
 You get what you pay for.

 Cagoules or paddle jackets for kayaking

-We use Palm products.
+We use Peak products.
 These are not the cheapest but seem to last well and stand up to centre use.
-We are also switching over to Peak kit because we like the quality of their products.

 It is important to have a kayak cagoule (or cag) in case it gets cooler on the water.